Can you think of a major business without a logo? Bet you can’t!

 If you are a cost-conscious entrepreneur who is comfortable online, enjoys the engagement, communicates well, and desires a high degree of design control, 99designs is a great fit for you.

-If you are uncomfortable working with non-native English speakers, unaccustomed to online relationships and outsourcing, or unwilling to actively participate in the design concept and constructive feedback process, 99designs’ design contest may be a poor fit for you.
+If you are uncomfortable working with non-native English speakers, unaccustomed to online relationships and outsourcing, or unwilling to actively participate in the design concept and constructive feedback process, 99designs’ crowdsourcing may be a poor fit for you.

 You may be better served using an individual designer for your project.
 Using the designer search platform from 99designs, you can narrow down to a single candidate and award the project yourself.
 Once you hire a designer, you can have multiple phone calls, video or Skype calls with screen sharing.